gqi/gqi.github.io/_pages/research.md

 author_profile: true
 ---

-My research is broadly in the area of statistical genetics.
-Specific topics of interst include:
+My research is broadly in the area of statistical genetics ([list of publications](publications.md)).
+Specific topics of interest include:

 ### Integration of single-cell eQTL and GWAS data